-Net revenue was \$273.7 million in fiscal year 2022, an increase of \$93.4 million, or 51.8%, compared to \$180.3 million in fiscal year 2021.
-Net revenues are primarily derived from the sale of our products to customers in the United States and certain international markets.
-The increase in net revenue is due to increased sales of our products as we expanded our customer base in the U.S. and increased sales with our existing customer base.
-Our expanded product offering of the recharge-free SNM system in March 2022 and the acquisition of the Bulkamid product in February 2021 have also contributed to our expansion of customers and more patients being treated with our existing customers.
+Net revenue was \$366.4 million in fiscal year 2023, an increase of \$92.7 million, or 33.9%, compared to \$273.7 million in fiscal year 2022.
+Net revenue is primarily derived from the sale of our products to customers in the United States and certain international markets.
+The increase in net revenue is primarily due to increased sales of our products to new customers in the U.S. and increased sales to our existing customer base.
+Our expanded SNM product offering and the acquisition of the Bulkamid product in February 2021 have significantly contributed to our expansion of customers and more patients being treated by our existing customers.